A Complete Guide to Acrylic NailsSeptember 13, 2021

 This is not a cheap beauty indulgence.
 Much like lash extensions, acrylics can be a costly service to maintain.
 Prepare to spend about $50 a month to keep up your set.

 Acrylic Nails Require Time to Get Used to

 If this is your first time getting acrylics, it’s best to start at a shorter length and gradually work your way up to talon-length nails.
 This ensures you have time to get used to doing everyday things with them — trust us, pretty much everything feels weird in the beginning.
 Even though they feel hard, acrylics are delicate and it can take a few fills to get the hang of things like opening soda cans, typing, working out and even showering.
 Oh, and don’t be surprised if you experience some nail soreness in the beginning!

 So you’ve done your research and have chosen a salon.
 Once you get there, pay close attention to the salon itself.
 Make sure the nail salon is clean and the nail tech is using sanitized supplies on your hands.
 Bacteria can spread from unsanitary tools, and fire nails aren’t worth a nail infection or worse.
-This is even more important now considering the spread of COVID-19.

 If You Break a Nail, Don’t Panic

 If you break a nail, try to get it fixed quickly, but also give your nail some time to heal (especially if there’s blood).
 It might not be the prettiest sight, but nothing hurts more than having tender skin drilled and filed.

 To safely remove acrylic nails, soak them in acetone until soft and file the acrylic off as you go.
 This process can take a while but is well worth it in the end.
 Never pop them off or try to pull them off.
 Not only does it hurt, but it can result in months of weak and brittle nails.

 Try Press-On Nails